slietar/comserde/readme.md

   y: Annotated[float, SerializationFormat('f64')]
 ```

-The same syntax can be used on on regular classes, however the encoding can also be specified directly.
+The same syntax can be used on on regular classes, however the format can also be specified directly.

 ```py
 @serializable({